lightglitch/seekerr/README.md

 Flags:
   -h, --help          help for import
-  -l, --list string   The name of the list to import (default "all")
+  -l, --list string   The name of the list to import (default "all") -r, --revision      Notify me about movies that are not approved but match revision rules

 Global Flags:
       --config string   config file (default is config/seekerr.yaml)